inforgdev/corallia-js/README.md

 CoralliaJS is a design system token stringifier, currently for LessCSS, SCSS and Stylus.

 * Minified;
-* Support modern preprocessors: currenly LessCSS, SCSS and Stylus;
+* Support modern preprocessors: currently LessCSS, SCSS and Stylus;
 * Support variables.

 ## Example